-NFPM is a simple, 0-dependencies,
+nFPM is a simple, 0-dependencies,

 While fpm is great, for me, it is a bummer that it depends on

-tar and other softwares.
+tar and other software.

 I wanted something that could be used as a binary and/or as a library and that was really simple.

-So I decided to create NFPM: a simpler, 0-dependency, as-little-assumptions-as-possible alternative to fpm.
+So I decided to create nFPM: a simpler, 0-dependency, as-little-assumptions-as-possible alternative to fpm.

-NFPM is Not FPM¶
+nFPM is not FPM¶

 This is a subtle way of saying it wont have all features, nor all formats that fpm has: it is supposed to be simpler.

 And that's OK!, most of us don't need all those features most of the time.

 How does it work?¶